Ichraknaceur/ai-engineer-technical-test-develop/docs/testing.md

 make eval-mock          # offline self-test of the eval harness (no key, no cost)
 ```

-External services (Overpass, DuckDuckGo, OpenAI) are always mocked in tests —
+External services (Overpass, DuckDuckGo, OpenAI) are always mocked in tests,
 no network calls, no LLM cost.

 ---